Critical recurrence in the real quadratic family: Induction Step

-The next result gives us an estimate of the length of the bounded period.
-As will be seen the bounded period is never longer than $m = m_k^{rl}$, and we are therefore allowed to use the induction assumptions during this period.
-In particular, in view of the above distortion result and (BE), we inherit expansion along the critical orbit during the bounded period; making sure $m_0$ is large enough, and using (BA) together with the assumption that $(\delta_n)$ is admissible, we have
+\end{proof} The next result gives us an estimate of the length of the bound period.
+As will be seen, if (BA) and (BE)(3) are assumed up to time $n \geq m = m_k^{rl}$, the bound period is never longer than $n$, and we are therefore allowed to use the induction assumptions during this period.
+In particular, in view of the above distortion result and (BE)(3), we inherit expansion along the critical orbit during the bound period; making sure $m_0$ is large enough, and using (BA) together with the assumption that $(\delta_n)$ is admissible, we have

+This above estimate is an a priori one, and will allow us to use Lemma~\ref{tsujii_distortion} in the proof of Lemma~\ref{free_period_lemma}.